 Beekeeping At Learning 4 Life Farm

 We harvested our own honey this fall, which was a huge accomplishment!
 We are also selling Savannah Bee Company honey from the Pay it Forward project to help support our beekeeping program.
-Look for our honey at our Friday farm stands and special pop-up farmstand events.

 Beekeeping Safety and Protocols at Learning 4 Life Farm and The Learning Spectrum